ThePublicBikeGang/EasyBike/README.md

-## EasyBike: A cross platform app for Public Bikes powered by Xamarin.
+## EasyBike: Open source and cross platform project for public bikes that covers more than 300 cities.
+Available on Windows Phone and Android soon.
+Join the team !

 ![](https://github.com/ThePublicBikeGang/EasyBike/blob/master/EasyBike/EasyBike/Assets/phones.png?raw=true)